 The first three times I applied for a cedula, I was told that it would be ready in three days in the Bogotá office or if sent to Medellín it would take 7-10 days.

-However, my experience was that two of my first three cedulas took longer than this:
+However, my experience was that two of my four cedulas took longer than this:

 - My first cedula arrived in Medellín about three weeks after I applied in Bogotá.